-(1) Readiness Assessment for Prospective Offerors,

-- (2) Financial Statements, - (3) Previous FSS program cancellations and rejections, pending offers for other Schedule contracts, and awarded Schedule contracts, - (4) Agent Authorization Letter (if applicable), - (5) Technical Proposal, - (6) Price Proposal Template, - (7) Commercial Price List or Market Rate Sheet (if applicable). - (h) Withdrawal of Offer: The offeror may withdraw its offer from consideration at any time prior to award or rejection by withdrawing it in eOffer.
+- (1) Readiness Assessment for Prospective Offerors, - (2) Financial Statements, - (3) Previous FSS program cancellations and rejections, pending offers for other Schedule contracts, and awarded Schedule contracts, - (4) Agent Authorization Letter (if applicable), - (5) Completed Past Performance Evaluation and order form, - (6) Price Proposal Template for Services (applicable to services only), - (7) Price Proposal Text File Template for Services (applicable to services only), - (8) Commercial Price List or Market Rate Sheet (if applicable). - (h) Withdrawal of Offer: The offeror may withdraw its offer from consideration at any time prior to award or rejection by withdrawing it in eOffer.
 If an offer is withdrawn, a new offer can be resubmitted at a later date.
 Information saved from the previous withdrawn offer can be copied over to the new offer, excluding uploaded documents. - (i) The proposal instructions in SCP-FSS-001-N are common to all solicitations.
 Some Schedules and SINs have additional requirements specific to that particular Schedule or SIN.
 Please review the solicitation attachments "Read Me First" and/or "Critical Information" for specific Schedule or SIN requirements. - (j) All offerors must comply with the following: